Homesteading keeps you busy & there are many seasonal tasks.

 - If your location has very few bees or other pollinators you might need to hand pollinate certain crops like squash or tomatoes.
-If your corn isn’t grown in blocks you’ll also need to hand pollinate.

 - Transplant fall brassicas.
 If it’s hot or you have lots of pests grow them under a tunnel of lightweight row cover to keep out cabbage moths and provide some shade from the sun.
 Add compost and any soil amendments into the fall garden beds so new crops have lots of nutrients to grow.

 - Keep mulching maincrop potatoes with soil or straw.
 Harvest early potatoes.

 - Harvest lots and lots of veggies.
 Preserve the extra harvests or share them with friends, family members or neighbors.